-- Furnished by a provider that is qualified to furnish these services under this title; and - Needed to evaluate or stabilize an emergency medical condition.
+- Furnished by a provider that is qualified to furnish these services under this title - Needed to evaluate or stabilize an emergency medical condition

-Encounter - Any service provided to a Medicaid managed care program member regardless of how the service was reimbursed and regardless of provider type, practice specialty, or place of services.
+Encounter-Any service provided to a Medicaid managed care program member regardless of how the service was reimbursed and regardless of provider type, practice specialty or place of services.
 This would include expanded services/benefits as defined in this contract.

-Enrollment - The process in which a Medicaid-eligible applicant selects or is assigned to Humana and goes through a managed care educational process as provided by the department or its agent.
+Enrollment-The process in which a Medicaid-eligible applicant selects or is assigned to Humana Healthy Horizons and goes through a managed care educational process as provided by the department or its agent.

-Enrollment (voluntary) - The process in which an applicant/recipient selects Humana and goes through an educational process to become a Medicaid managed care program member of Humana.
+Enrollment (voluntary)-The process in which an applicant/recipient selects Humana Healthy Horizons and goes through an educational process to become a Medicaid managed care program member of Humana.

-Evidence of coverage - The term which describes services and supplies provided to Medicaid managed care program members, which includes specific information on benefits, coverage limitations and services not covered.
-The term "Evidence of Coverage" is interchangeable with the term "Certificate of Coverage."
+Evidence of Coverage-Services and supplies provided to Medicaid managed care program members, which includes specific information on benefits, coverage limitations and services not covered.
+The term Evidence of Coverage is interchangeable with the term Certificate of Coverage.

-Excluded services - Medicaid services not included in the core benefits and reimbursed fee-for-service by the state.
+Excluded services-Medicaid services not included in the core benefits and reimbursed fee-for-service by the state.

-Exclusion - Items or services furnished by a specific provider who has defrauded or abused the Medicaid program is not reimbursed under Medicaid.
+Exclusion-Items or services furnished by a specific provider who has defrauded or abused the Medicaid program.
+These are not reimbursed under Medicaid.

-Family planning services - Services that include examinations and assessments, diagnostic procedures, health education, and counseling services related to alternative birth control and prevention as prescribed and rendered by physicians, hospitals, clinics and pharmacies.
+Family planning services-Services that include examinations and assessments, diagnostic procedures, health education and counseling services related to alternative birth control and prevention as prescribed and rendered by providers, hospitals, clinics and pharmacies.

-Fee-for-Service (FFS) Medicaid Rate - A method of making payment for healthcare services based on the current Medicaid fee schedule.
+Fee-for-service (FFS) Medicaid rate-A method of making payment for healthcare services based on the current Medicaid fee schedule.

-Fraud - In accordance with § 42 CFR 455.2 definitions, an intentional deception or misrepresentation made by a person with the knowledge that the deception could result in some unauthorized benefit to himself or some other person.
-It includes any act that constitutes under applicable federal or state law.
+Fraud-In accordance with 42 CFR 455.2 definitions, an intentional deception or misrepresentation made by a person with the knowledge that the deception could result in some unauthorized benefit to that person or some other person.
+This includes any act that constitutes under applicable federal or state law.

-Fraud, waste and abuse (FWA) - FWA is the collective acronym for the terms Fraud, Waste and Abuse.
+Fraud, waste and abuse (FWA)-The collective acronym for the terms fraud, waste and abuse.

-Geographic service area - Each of the 46 counties that comprise the state of South Carolina.
+Geographic service area-Each of the 46 counties that comprise the state of South Carolina.

-Grievance - Means an expression of dissatisfaction about any matter other than an adverse benefit determination.
-Possible subjects for grievances include, but are not limited to, the quality of care or services provided and aspects of interpersonal relationships, such as rudeness of a provider or employee, or failure to respect the member's rights.
+Grievance-An expression of dissatisfaction about any matter other than an adverse benefit determination.
+Possible subjects for grievances include the quality of care or services provided and aspects of interpersonal relationships, such as rudeness of a provider or employee, or failure to respect the member's rights.

-Grievance system - Refers to the overall system that includes grievances and appeals processes and Medicaid managed care member access to state fair hearings.
+Grievance system-The overall system that includes grievances and appeals processes and Medicaid managed care member access to state fair hearings.

-High-risk member - High-risk members do not meet lowor moderate-risk criteria.
+High-risk member-High-risk members do not meet low- or moderate-risk criteria.

-Home and community based services (HCBS) - In-home or community-based support services that assist persons with long term care needs to remain at home as authorized in an approved 1915(c) Waiver or 1915(i) State Plan.
+Home- and community-based services (HCBS)-In-home or community-based support services that assist persons with long-term care needs to remain at home as authorized in an approved 1915(c) waiver or 1915(i) State Plan.

-Hospital swing beds - Hospitals participating in both the Medicaid and Medicare programs, in addition to providing an inpatient hospital level of care, also may provide nursing-facility-levels of care and be reimbursed as "swing bed" hospitals.
+Hospital swing beds-Hospitals participating in both the Medicaid and Medicare programs, in addition to providing an inpatient hospital level of care, also may provide nursing facility levels of care and be reimbursed as swing bed hospitals.
 A swing bed hospital must be located in a rural area, have fewer than 100 inpatient beds, exclusive of newborn and intensive care type beds, and be surveyed for compliance by DHEC and certified as meeting federal and state requirements of participation for swing bed hospitals.

-Improper payment - Any payment that is made in error or in an incorrect amount (including overpayments and underpayments) under statutory, contractual, administrative, or other legally applicable requirements;
+Improper payment-Any payment made in error or in an incorrect amount (including overpayments and underpayments) under statutory, contractual, administrative or other legally applicable requirements: